primer/css/modules/primer-progress/README.md

 status: New Release
 -->

-Use progress bars to show progress.
+Use Progress components to visualize task completion.

 ## Default Progress